-Sevenly raises money and awareness for charities around the world and one of the boards they’ve created is the Daily Inspirational board.
+Sevenly raises money and awareness for charities around the world.
+One of the boards they’ve created is the Daily Inspirational board.
 The description tells you the purpose of this board:

 Notice three things about this image:

-- Sevenly branded it with their URL so that even if someone doesn’t link back to them people still know the original source for the image.
+- Sevenly branded it with their URL so that even if someone doesn’t link back to them, people still know the original source of the image.

 - The text on the image doesn’t have to be long.
 If you can blend the right image with the right words, the picture will literally speak for itself!

-- And then in the description they’ve encouraged you to repin it.
+- In the description, they’ve encouraged you to repin it.
 That’s a great call to action!

-Keep in mind that since this is a board that people know will be updated daily, they’ll keep coming back to check up on it.
+Keep in mind that since this is a board that people know will be updated daily, they’ll keep coming back to check it.

 Tactic #3: Format your photos right

-Any time someone visits your site they should be able to pin them to Pinterest, which means your images need to be optimized for Pinterest.
+Any time someone visits your site, he or she should be able to pin your images to Pinterest, which means the images need to be optimized for Pinterest.

-A simple way to test to see if your site is optimized for Pinterest is to go to this page and replace your URL with “YourWebsite.com.”
+A simple way to test if your site is optimized for Pinterest is to go to this page and put your URL in place of “YourWebsite.com.”

 Or you could install the “Pin It” button to your browser, visit one of the pages on your site and pin it.
-This will show you how your image looks.
+This will show you what your images look like on Pinterest.